kashwy/ClickHouse-Development/develop/Array Join/testcase.md

 # Multiple ARRAY JOIN (Cartesian Product of Arrays) Test Cases

-# Overview:<a name="overview"></a>
- This is the test plan for the feature of Multiple ARRAY JOIN (cartesian product of arrays)  as described in the [issue #8687](https://github.com/ClickHouse/ClickHouse/issues/8687).
- The test cases and SQLs are based on the description of the issue #8687 and existing ARRAY JOIN behaviour.
-There may be other syntax .

-## &nbsp;&nbsp;&nbsp;&nbsp;Multiple ARRAY JOIN:<a name="overview01"></a>
-- INNER JOIN
-1. keyword per array:
-`ARRAY JOIN` arr1 `ARRAY JOIN` arr2 … `ARRAY JOIN` arrn
-2. different keyword for all arrays:
-`MULTIARRAY JOIN` arr1, arr2,…., arrn
-3. use a different format from the muilt array in ARRAY JOIN clause (may not a good idea, easy to confuse)
-`ARRAY JOIN` ( arr1, arr2,…arrn)
-- LEFT JOIN support, may look like:
-1. keyword per array:
-ARRAY JOIN arr1 `LEFT ARRAY JOIN` arr2 … ARRAY JOIN arrn
-2. different keyword for all arrays:
-MULTIARRAY JOIN arr1, arr2,…., arrn `LEFT MULTIARRAY JOIN` arrn+1,…., arrm
-3. use a different format from the muilt array in ARRAY JOIN clause (may not be a good idea, easy to be confused)
-ARRAY JOIN (arr1, arr2,…arrn) `LEFT ARRAY JOIN` ( arrn+1,…arrm)
-- No limit of the numbers of array for the Multi array join

-## &nbsp;&nbsp;&nbsp;&nbsp;Existing issues or blocks:<a name="overview02"></a>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Described in this issue: [Describe how identifiers in SELECT queries are resolved #23194](https://github.com/ClickHouse/ClickHouse/issues/23194), some identifier resolving may affect the behaviour of the ARRAY JOIN.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This PR [#31796](https://github.com/ClickHouse/ClickHouse/pull/31796) may solve the issue, but it's not mergerd yet.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The scenarios in the ticket are not included in this test. if the PR not mereged beofre the we submit, we will add the code and test for the issue.

 ## Description:<a name="test00"></a>
 The test cases are created to cover as much as possible according to the  description of the issue #8687 and existing ARRAY JOIN behaviour.